Does the U.S. Have a Problem with Foreign Language Learning?

 Knowing a second language and speaking a second language at home are two different things.
 Many people may use a second language at work, but go home and speak English to their families.
 Or many families may have multiple children who are studying various languages they cannot use to have a conversation with at home.
 And what about people who know another language, but not enough to be fluent?
 When we take all these other variables into account, does this make us better off than we thought?
 Not really.

 The truth is that America’s population follows a significant trend towards monolingualism compared to other countries.
 This is despite America’s perception as a source for diversity and immigration.
 Several obstacles contribute to this, and America will need to overcome them to increase its population of bilingual speakers.
+Anyone can learn a language with the right attitude.

 With other countries, there’s a huge motivator to learn multiple languages.
-If you live in Germany, for instance, you’re surrounded by other countries who speak different languages.
+If you live in Germany, for instance, you’re surrounded by other countries that speak different languages.
 And in your country, there are pockets, vast regions, where the neighboring country has influenced part of your own.

 American is not like this.
 The only country with a different language that shares a border with the U.S. is Mexico.
 However, the U.S. is vast, creating the illusion that Americans “never really need to learn a foreign language” as they feel there’s no point because they’ll “never use it anyway.”